A smooth relationship or a process never catches anyone’s attention. In the same way, no one ever discusses an approachable or supportive stakeholder.

 Keep your stakeholders engaged and in your sphere of influence

-Listen to your stakeholders, talk to them formally and informally, keep them informed on the progress, and appreciate their valuable contribution.
+Listen to your stakeholders, talk to them formally and informally, keep them informed on the progress, and appreciate their valuable contributions.

-Building a relationship requires extra effort and takes time but goes a long way in making your job easier and faster.
+Building a relationship requires extra effort and takes time, but it goes a long way in making your job easier and faster.

 Projects and Initiatives are far more successful when the goals are aligned and in sync.